hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Previous Updates

 In this title, I will save the previous updates for me and the visitors to keep track.

+## 16-01-2019

+- I added two new properties to `config.json/dataset_properties` (min_freq and fixed_length) to reduce memory consumption.
+You are still able to use dynamic input size and assign every seen word in your vocabulary if you have enough memory.
+Check `config/README.md` for detailed information.
+- Sadly, I encountered the worst problem in PyTorch related to CUDA OOM error, which is model reloading increases the memory consumption =/ In short, I could start a training process (English dataset/non-static/zeroes oov/text_cnn) and it iterated for 2 epochs without any problem (stable memory consumption with 1.5GB of free GPU memory).
+Then, I saved the model to continue the process later.
+However, after I loaded the model, the code directly raised CUDA OOM error.
+I tried to apply things that I've read in PyTorch's forums; however, those so called fixes did not help me.
+Things that I've found and tried:
+  - I tried to delete the checkpoint reference after model loading (https://discuss.pytorch.org/t/gpu-memory-usage-increases-by-90-after-torch-load/9213)
+  - I tried to catch OOM error and free some memory after it (https://discuss.pytorch.org/t/how-to-clean-gpu-memory-after-a-runtimeerror/28781/2?u=ptrblck)
+- In conclusion, if you have a spare computer that can do your training until the end, I am %100 sure that this repository does not have memory leak.
+As long as your input and model sizes are reasonable, it will train.
+However, if you do not have such a luxury, I can't do anything about it.
+But if you have any suggestions, I'd be really happy to listen/apply =)

 ### 15-01-2019